 - Failing to clean up and pick up after your dog - £100.00

 The scheme operates on a zero tolerance policy.
 There is no formal right to appeal against a fixed penalty notice (FPN).
 If you do not agree that you committed the offence, you can decide not to pay the FPN, and the matter will then be decided by a court.
-It will then be up to the court, on receiving the evidence, to determine whether or not an offence was committed and therefore whether or not any penalty should be imposed.
+It will then be up to the court, on receiving the evidence, to determine whether an offence was committed and therefore whether any penalty should be imposed.
 The maximum penalty on conviction is:

 - £2,500 for litter, or

 As this is expensive and time consuming for both parties, we have introduced an internal appeals process to help resolve disputes before they get to court.
 Such challenges can be made within 14 days of the issue of the FPN.

 Cases where a challenge may be considered favourably include, but are not limited to instances where you can demonstrate that: